-Our social sustainability team have undergone a number of specialist trainings on modern slavery, learnings from which have been incorporated into our wider social sustainability programme.
-For instance, our social sustainability team attended a train-the-trainer modern slavery module delivered by the UK ethical trade consultancy Impactt, on this training, building on this, in January 2019, we approached Stronger Together and the UK Gangmasters and Labour Abuse Authority (GLAA) to deliver a specialised training to our social sustainability team on worker interviewing skills for potential victims of modern slavery.
-These trainings by expert organisations have allowed our social sustainability team to provide modern slavery training to our suppliers and factories as well as supply chain facing teams within the Stella McCartney business.
-Internal teams such as sustainability, sourcing, production and facilities have been trained on modern slavery since 2017 and refresher trainings are provided at least annually through regular sustainability meetings.
+Our social sustainability team have undertaken a number of specialist training courses on modern slavery, learnings from which have been incorporated into our wider social sustainability programme

+For instance, our social sustainability team attended a train-the-trainer modern slavery module delivered by the UK ethical trade consultancy Impactt.
+Building on this training, in January 2019, we approached Stronger Together and the UK Gangmasters and Labour Abuse Authority (GLAA) to deliver a specialised training to our social sustainability team on worker interviewing skills for potential victims of modern slavery.

+These training courses by expert organisations have allowed our social sustainability team to provide modern slavery training to our suppliers and factories as well as supply chain facing teams within the Stella McCartney business.
+Internal teams such as sustainability, sourcing, production and facilities have been trained on modern slavery since 2017 and refresher training is provided at least annually through regular sustainability meetings.
 Additionally, an awareness raising session was delivered to staff from other business functions in our head office in 2018, including finance, design, PR & marketing, licensing, visual merchandising and legal.
-A total of 58 SMC staff received training on modern slavery.
-Senior management, including board members, continue to receive regular updates about the company's due diligence on modern slavery.
+To date, a total of 61 SMC staff received training on modern slavery.
+Between January 2020 and June 2021, three new staff in key positions received detailed training on modern slavery risks in their respective areas of work.
+Senior management, including board members, continue to receive regular updates about our due diligence on modern slavery.